KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Last tested:** <VersionHl date="2021-04-20" />
 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_804854174910382120_834295144437645322_transcript-uneven-subs-distribution.html)

-**Theory:** Substats for artifacts are unevenly distributed, with flat substats weighted higher than other substats, and crit substats weighted lower than other substats.
+**Theory:** Substats for artifacts are unevenly distributed, with flat substats weighted higher than other substats, and CRIT substats weighted lower than other substats.

 **Evidence:** TL;DR - We have the datamined substat probabilities from this link: _Link lost to the sands of time_

 Image summarizing this data is here: [Imgur](https://imgur.com/k2d3S3J)

 The datamined figures are not exactly consistent with what we would expect from the actual data, but it is fairly close, and we might see better agreement with more data.
 See this [picture ](https://imgur.com/6VVaPt1)for the guesses that most closely aligns with the data.
-Flat substats definitely have a higher probability of being included than non-flat substats \(by maybe ~1.7x\), and crit is likely to be weighted lower.
+Flat substats definitely have a higher probability of being included than non-flat substats \(by maybe ~1.7x\), and CRIT is likely to be weighted lower.

 I'm mostly submitting this since the entry in the current TCL \(under the Artifact Substat Distribution header\) uses a small sample size and the conclusions reached there are likely incorrect now that we have more/better data.